UzixLS/zx-multisound/README.md

 ### Changelog & current status
 * Rev.A - first release.
 Please note the [errata](pcb/rev.A/ERRATA.txt);
-* Rev.A1 - fixed all rev.A issues.
+* Rev.A1 - fixed known rev.A issues.
+Please note the [errata](pcb/rev.A1/ERRATA.txt).

 Sound card has been tested only with ZX Evolution.
 You can use it with another computer at your own risk.